postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 By default, Postman extracts values from the response.
 If you do not want to extract those values, you have two options:
 * Enter your own values in the advanced section for selected fields, or
-* Select "Yes" and disable retrying the request` to skip retrying the request.
+* Select "Yes" and disable "retrying the request" to skip retrying the request.

 To use digest auth:
 1. In the "Authorization" tab, select "Digest Auth" from the TYPE drop down menu.